mr-ansar/a-multi-phase-interpreter/README.md

     $ git clone git@github.com:mr-ansar/a-multi-phase-interpreter.git
     $ cd a-multi-phase-interpreter

-Instructions for the final setups can be found in the Makefile.
+Instructions for the final setup can be found in the Makefile.